BoatsandJoes/tri-twist/README.md

 # tri-twist
 ruleset tweaks:
 	grid size
-	square
+	square*
+	gravity rules
+		triangles should continue tumbling in the same direction once they start tumbling, instead of flipping at the end pieces that fall directly point to point with no neighbors could just stay there.
+This could allow neat tucks
 	# of colors
-	falling pieces can/can't form matches with fixed pieces or with each other restrict how quickly you can drop/DAS/ARR/hard drop gravity speed
+	piece randomizer weights/special cases (no full triangles in the first 2 moves) falling pieces can/can't form matches with fixed pieces or with each other restrict how quickly you can drop/DAS/ARR/hard drop gravity speed
+	control piece as it falls, allowing overhangs and tucks
 	# previews
-	don't want to make areas but instead just match edges of the same color (more focus on making chains) rotate rotates positions of neighbors instead of neighbors twisting in place rotate before dropping
-	different ways to handle unclearable pieces:
+	don't want to make areas but instead just match edges of the same color (more focus on making chains) rotate rotates positions of neighbors instead of neighbors twisting in place* rotate before dropping* (often possible with tumbling already) different ways to handle unclearable pieces:
 		just keep it as a lose/win condition detect and clear immediately or change piece type: award points